olutosinbanjo/Hello_World_dpcpp/README.md

 Then:

 ✔️ If there is only 1 person, the task will take 11UsT for COPY + 1UT for WT + 1UT for SHT  = 13 UsT.

 ✔️ If there are 6 persons, the task will take 6UsT for COPY + 1UT for WT + 1UT for SHT = 8UsT.

 ✔️ If there are 9 persons, there are too many persons than required, so, select 6 persons.
 The task will take 8UsT.

 ✔️ If there are 12 persons, there are too many persons than required, so, select 6 persons.
 The task will take 8UsT.

-🔷 ### What did we learn
+### 🔷 What did we learn

 1. The more the persons the lesser amount of time it takes to complete the task.
 >> Persons here represent resources in parallel programming - CPU cores, GPU cores, heterogeneous processors.

 2. The assignment of a leader if n > 1 ensures coordination of the team.
 >> In parallel programming, this is called synchronization.
+Synchronization is usually performed by designated clauses, for example - ".wait()" in DPC++, "#pragma omp barrier" in OpenMP, e.t.c.

 3. Idleness of resources adds an additional cost to task completion time.
 We see this in Condition 1, when 9 persons are used.
-From position A, 9 persons move *Hello Wor* to position B; 6 persons wait at position B, while 3 persons return to position A, to move *ld!* to position B.
+From position A, 9 persons move *Hello Wor* to position B; 6 persons wait at position B (Idleness), while 3 persons return to position A, to move *ld!* to position B.
+>> In parallel programming, overcoming idleness, that is, getting every resource to always have a task to perform saves a lot of execution time.

 <p align="center">